 I would like to make a derivative comment on this by using the conceptual keys given to us by Hegel in the Phenomenology’s “Preface” itself on the very closely linked relation of Substance as Subject.
 From what I know so far, I think Bernstein here jumps the gun far too quickly to anthropomorphize the “self” being referred to in the quote.
 He assumes that one is well acquainted with Hegel’s meanings, otherwise what he says here can be very misinterpretative of Hegel.
 That is not to say, however, that I think anything he stated here is wrong, I find these thoughts very interesting examples of how Hegel’s conceptual structures scale through ontological levels.

 The I is, yes, the human subject’s I, but Hegel also makes it clear that in a much broader sense the I is, as he states, “first this pure self-related unity.”
 Regarding concrete existence, in the Logic Hegel has a semi-famous (to Hegelians) line, “The Idea is, first of all, life.”
-That is to say, the objective form, the independent existence of the Concept as such—the concrete Universal—is life, and in the Philosophy of Nature‘s end, with the arising of life, consciousness arises simultaneously, but not as consciousness in its full sense, rather as mere feeling.
+That is to say, the objective form, the independent existence of the Concept as such—the concrete Universal—is life, and in the Philosophy of Nature‘s end, with the arising of life, consciousness arises simultaneously, but not as consciousness in its full sense—it is first mere feeling.
 Life is always already feeling life.
 This is to say, as a unified self-differentiated whole with parts, a living being has a unified locus of being, a self-identity in its determined organization as an extended body; it is a self in this manner.
-It is feeling in its living activity, it metabolizes its environment because it is driven by desire manifest in the unignorable impetus of feeling which dominates its existence.
+It is feeling in its living activity; it metabolizes its environment because it is driven by desire manifest in the unignorable impetus of feeling which dominates its existence.

 Concept and self are functions of unity.
 Bernstein’s point that nothing can be of significance to us which cannot enter into the web of other things in our minds is a significant one.
 Things which have no universal character, which are pure individualities, enter into no relations to anything other than themselves—they have no internal reason to be connected at all.
 A self is already a unity—a universal—in which individuals are connected within the subject even if they themselves refuse this connection in themselves.
 The self not only unites seemingly external individuals, but also unites itself with itself.
 In the mind, when we lack concepts with which to subsume individualities, they are but flickers of experience which are meaningless series in consciousness.
 The self in such a scenario experiences its world as an unending flux of myriad expressions—to this self nothing in the world appears to it as enduring or essential except itself as the enduring locus of united experience.